polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/files/patch-file.md

 4. Include at least 2 unchanged context lines above and below each change whenever possible, and make sure the context is unique within the file.
 5. Emit a well-formed hunk header; the hunk is positioned by its context lines, not by the header's line numbers.
 6. Emit a single-file unified diff patch.
-7. If you are not fully certain the patch metadata is exact, do **not** use `patch-file`.
-Use `create-file` instead.

 ## When not to use patch-file

 Do **not** use `patch-file` in these situations:

 * You have not read the current file contents first.
-* You are changing large parts of the file.
-* You are reformatting, reorganizing, or rewriting a file substantially.
+* You are changing large parts of the file, or reformatting, reorganizing, or rewriting it substantially.
 * You cannot reproduce the exact context lines or the newline state.
-* You cannot preserve exact surrounding context lines, including at least 2 lines above and/or below the change when available.

 In these cases, use `create-file` and write the full intended content instead.